ICAP cuts hit financial futures broking desk

-LONDON ICAP IAP.L, the world's largest interdealer broker, is winding down its financial futures voice broking desk as it cuts costs to counter slumping trading volumes, a source familiar with the matter said.
+LONDON Oct 9 ICAP, the world's largest interdealer broker, is winding down its financial futures voice broking desk as it cuts costs to counter slumping trading volumes, a source familiar with the matter said.

 After an internal review, ICAP decided to reorganise its Global Financial Futures business, which had employed around 50 brokers, to focus on higher value broking activities, a separate source said.